chloequinto/EncodeFlix/README.md

 # EncodeFlix
-A movie recommendation web app that uses deep autoencoders for collaborative filtering on top of a node.js server.
+Basically Netflix but with Deep Autoencoders.

 ### Introduction
-EncodeFlix was developed inorder to understand how machine learning models can be intergrated with a full stack web app.
+EncodeFlix was developed in order to understand how machine learning models can be intergrated with a full stack web app.
 And to futher enforce an understanding of Autoencoders and other Collaborative Filtering ML models.

 This web app generates a view of several movies that the user can rate 1-5.
 After logout, the app spawns a python script to generate the most highly recommended  movies for the user.
 When the user logs back in, the home page will have the most recommended movies from the model.

+Architecutrally, the deep autoencoder has two hidden layers

 ### Requirements
 To set up EncodeFlix on your server, you will need Python3 and NodeJS.
 In addition, you should have installed NPM and PIP for installing necessary libraries